Diseases & Conditions

 The hip is a ball-and-socket joint.
 The socket is formed by the acetabulum, which is part of the large pelvis bone.
 The ball is the femoral head, which is the upper end of the femur.

 A smooth tissue called articular cartilage covers the surface of the ball and the socket.
 It creates a low friction surface that helps the bones glide easily across each other.

 The acetabulum is ringed by strong fibrocartilage called the labrum.
 The labrum forms a gasket around the socket, creating a tight seal and helping to provide stability to the joint.
 Strong bands of tissue called ligaments provide additional stability to the hip joint.

 When there is a hip dislocation, the femoral head is pushed either backward out of the socket, or forward.

 - Posterior dislocation.
-In approximately 90% of hip dislocation patients, the thighbone is pushed out of the socket in a backwards direction.
+In approximately 90% of hip dislocation patients, the femur is pushed out of the socket in a backward direction.
 This is called a posterior dislocation.
 A posterior dislocation leaves the lower leg in a fixed position, with the knee and foot rotated in toward the middle of the body.

 - Anterior dislocation.
-When the thighbone slips out of its socket in a forward direction, the hip will be bent only slightly, and the leg will rotate out and away from the middle of the body.
+When the femur slips out of its socket in a forward direction, the hip will be bent only slightly, and the knee and foot will rotate out and away from the middle of the body.

 When the hip dislocates, the ligaments, labrum, muscles, and other soft tissues holding the bones in place are often damaged, as well.
 The nerves around the hip may also be injured.